-The top moments from 12 seasons of 'Hard Knocks'
+The top moments from 14 seasons of 'Hard Knocks'

 Season 4, 2008: Dallas Cowboys

 The Cowboys took to Hollywood this season.
 After going 13-3 in 2007, they were viewed as Super Bowl contenders with quarterback Tony Romo, receiver Terrell Owens, tight end Jason Witten and linebacker DeMarcus Ware among 13 Pro Bowlers from the previous season.
-The Cowboys added cornerback Adam Jones and defensive tackle Tank Johnson, who had run afoul of the league for their actions in Tennessee and Chicago, respectively.
+The Cowboys added cornerback Adam Jones and defensive tackle Tank Johnson, who both had faced legal troubles in Tennessee and Chicago, respectively.
 The Cowboys had memorable practices against the Denver Broncos that featured a back-and-forth between Jones and receiver Brandon Marshall.

 Season result: The Cowboys finished 9-7 and were torn apart from within.
 It didn't help that Romo missed three games with a broken pinky.
 The team closed with two losses, including a 44-6 debacle to Philadelphia in the finale.
 As he walked off the field, Johnson said aloud, "I'm a free agent, baby."

-Note: Editor's note: This list was first published in 2016 and has been updated with the Raiders' 2019 appearance on "Hard Knocks."